 - A wide variety of sensors.
 Depending on the package you decide on, you will get these sensors: motion sensors, entry sensors, smoke detector, water sensor, carbon dioxide sensor, and freeze sensor.
 On top of that, you also get the base station, the wireless keypad, the keychain remote, the panic button, and extra sirens.
 One base station can accommodate up to 41 sensors.

 - Round-the-clock professional security.
 You can get professional security monitoring for 24 hours a day, 7 days a week.
 In addition, you get it at significantly lesser rates than traditional security companies.

 - Does Not Play Well With Others: SimpliSafe does not connect with home automation platforms, which means that you cannot make it work with other devices.
 You cannot, for example, set it up on Z-wave or Zigbee, and that means that you could not have it automatically lock your front door even if you have a smart lock.
 Another integration it misses out on is that it cannot turn on the lights around and outside your home if it detects motion when everything should be quite.

 - Security Cams Not Included: Plus, SimpliSafe does not have a package that offers security cameras.
-You can, however, opt to add the company’s security camera add-on for $99.
+You can, however, opt to add the company’s security camera add-on.
 The camera allows you to live stream 720 pixels videos of your house.